CosmWasm/docs-deprecated/dev-academy/lesson-3/02-hints.md

 ### Smart Query

-Smart Query interface defined by the contract itself thus you can run complex queries.
+Smart Query interface is defined by the contract itself thus you can run complex queries.

 Sample cw20 query: